Are Jobs in School Administration Right for Me?

-To become a high school administrator, you'll need to follow these steps.
+To become a high school administrator, you'll need to follow these steps in order to gain the necessary school administration qualifications:

 Step 1: Earn a Bachelor's Degree